 Unless otherwise stated, the transmitter characteristics are specified at the antenna connector of the UE with a single or multiple transmit antenna(s).
 For UE with integral antenna only, a reference antenna with a gain of 0 dBi is assumed.
 Handheld power class 3 UE is assumed in Release 17 for satellite access.

+All requirements in this section are applicable to devices supporting GSO and/or NGSO satellites.

+All requirements in this section, other than frequency error in clause 6.4.1, shall be verified when Doppler conditions are set to zero and delay conditions are set to constant for all types of satellites.

 Unless otherwise stated, Channel Bandwidth shall be prioritized in the selecting of test points.
 Subcarrier spacing shall be selected after Test Channel Bandwidth is selected.